 When the uterus and ovaries become infected, this is called pelvic inflammatory disease (PID).
 The infection usually begins when bacteria from a sexually transmitted infection (STI) makes its way to the reproductive organs.
-PID can also occur following a surgical procedure.
-While many women experience no symptoms of PID, for some it can cause painful cramps.
+PID can also happen following a surgical procedure.
+While many women experience no symptoms of PID, it can cause painful cramps for some people.

 The uterine lining, also known as the endometrium, grows inside the uterus.
 But if you have endometriosis, your endometrium grows outside the uterus, usually in other parts of your reproductive organs like the ovaries or fallopian tubes.
 When your body tries to shed uterine tissue during your period, the endometrium growing outside the uterus has nowhere to go.
 It can become trapped in the body.
 This can cause painful cramps, heavy bleeding, irritation and inflammation.
-Luckily, most cases of endometriosis can be well managed with medicines and procedures.
+With advances in medicine, most cases of endometriosis can be well managed with medications and procedures.

-This is a treatable condition where the endometrium grows into the muscle wall of the uterus.
+Adenomyosis is a treatable condition where the endometrium grows into the muscle wall of the uterus.
 The endometrium can affect the entire uterus muscle, but it usually affects one spot.
-Adenomyosis is a benign condition, but it can cause severe cramps.
+Adenomyosis is a manageable condition, but it can cause severe cramps.
 Doctors aren’t sure exactly what causes adenomyosis, but women who’ve had children or undergone uterine surgery have a higher risk of developing it.

-Dealing with cramps every month can be as frustrating as it is painful.
-Luckily, there are a many remedies that might help you relieve period cramps.
+Dealing with menstrual cramps every month can be as frustrating as it is painful.
+The good news is there are many remedies that might help you relieve period cramps.
 It’s important to remember that these techniques won’t always work, especially for chronic conditions, but they can offer relief for mild to moderate period pain.